LibertyDSNP/spec/pages/DSNP/Announcements.md

 ### DSNP v1.0 Announcement Signatures

 In DSNP v1.0, Announcements had individual signatures, producing Batch Publications that were generic and disconnected from the user.
-Announcements could be submitted to the chain via anyone--not just delegates or users.
+Announcements could be submitted to the chain via anyone—not just delegates or users.

 In DSNP v1.1, Announcement signatures were removed in favor of the implementation being responsible for the connection between the on-chain signature and the user.
 Implementations require that the transaction that produces a Batch be performed by the user or delegate directly.